 While the range of strategies on offer continues to evolve, there are several options available for investors looking to place greater weight on sustainable factors.

 As a first step, investors increasingly implement exclusions policies across their portfolios to express certain values and views by applying restrictions on the ability of a fund manager to buy assets related to certain industries, such as weapons, tobacco, thermal coal extraction, unconventional oil and gas extraction, alcohol, and adult entertainment.
 Alternatively, fund managers may be able to invest only in businesses that have signed up to the UN Global Compact on sustainable and socially responsible policies.

-Meanwhile, ESG integration has also become a foundational component of many strategies today.
+ESG integration has also become a foundational component of many strategies across the industry today.
 ESG integration is the systematic inclusion of financially material ESG factors as additional inputs into investment analysis and decision-making.
 Assessing ESG factors, such as climate risk, natural resource use, human capital management and business conduct, have increasingly become accepted as important considerations when assessing a company’s long-term prospects alongside more traditional factors, such as product demand.